CodeShayk/FeatureOne/README.md

 ```

 ### Step 3.
 Provide Storage Implementation.
+To use FeatureOne, you need to provide implementation of `Storage Provider` to get all the feature toggles from storage medium of choice.
 Implement `IStorageProvider` interface to get configured feature toggles from storage.
 The interface has `Get()` method that returns a collection of `KeyValuePair<string, string>`  with `key` mapping to `featureName` and `value` mapping to json string representation of the `toggle`
 ```